AhmadMaaz384/Assignment_ROS/README.md

 Download and Extract the **All_Packages.zip** file in the catkin_ws/src folder.

-After extracting, 4 files will be visible.
+After extracting, 4 files will be visible named first_script.sh, simple_navigation_goals, turtle_chase and turtle

 Run the terminal and type the following command: